The Cyclic Flats of a $q$-Matroid: Cyclic Spaces and Cyclic Flats

+Clearly, the properties of being a cyclic, a cyclically closed, or an open space of $M$ all coincide.

-\begin{corollary} The whole space $E$ is cyclic in the matroid $M$ if and only if the dual matroid $M^\ast$ does not contain any loop.
-In particular, a subspace $A\leq E$ is cyclic if and only if the matroid $(M|_A)^\ast$ does not contain any loop. \end{corollary} \begin{proof} If $E$ is cyclic then it is the maximal element in the lattice of cyclic spaces of $M$.
-In particular, $E^\perp=0$ is a flat in the dual matroid $M^\ast$ and this means that it is the minimal element in the lattice of flats of $M^\ast$.
-Hence, there are no loops in $M^\ast$.
-The second statement follows immediately from Definition \ref{def:restriction}. \end{proof}
+The following corollary immediately follows from Proposition \ref{thm:cycequivalence}. \begin{corollary} $E$ is cyclic in $M$ if and only if the dual $q$-matroid $M^\ast$ does not contain a loop.
+In particular, $A\in\mL(E)$ is cyclic if and only if $(M|_A)^\ast$ does not contain a loop. \end{corollary}